 Any psychiatrist with privileges at Parkwest can admit a patient to the unit.
 Any medical staff member of Parkwest can consult a psychiatrist.

-In general, the average length of stay varies from three to seven (3-7) days.
+- What is the average length of stay?
+In general, the average length of stay varies from seven to ten (7-10) days.
 This allows time for medical and psychological testing, as well as medication adjustments.

 - How do I get information and updates about my family member?
 We ask that each patient have one designated primary point of contact for our staff.
 This person must be legally appointed as Healthcare Power of Attorney/Healthcare Agent, Conservator or HealthCare Appointed Surrogate, and give the correct PIN (Personal Identification Number).
 The main contact person can then provide patient information to extended family members and friends.

 - When is the best time to call for information and updates about my loved one?
 The best time to obtain information about your loved one is between 1p.m. and 7 p.m.
 However, outside of those hours, messages may be left for staff at any time and return calls will be made as soon as staff are available.
 Suggested visiting hours are between 1 p.m. and 7 p.m. daily to ensure therapeutic measures are met during the patient’s stay.